Cheapest States for Forklift Certification (OSHA) in 2026

 Top 5 Most Expensive States

-Conversely, the states of Wyoming, West Virginia, Wisconsin, Washington, and Vermont also fall within the same cost bracket of $800 to $2,500.
-The designation as 'most expensive' could be misleading as the costs are identical across all states.
-However, the perceived expense in these states could be attributed to fewer training options or higher associated costs such as living expenses or travel costs to training centers.
+Conversely, states like Wyoming, West Virginia, Wisconsin, Washington, and Vermont also fall within the same cost bracket of $800 to $2,500.
+The designation of 'most expensive' among these states can be attributed to factors such as higher operational costs for training centers, increased demand for certification, or higher state-specific fees that can push the cost towards the upper limit of the range.

 What Drives Cost Differences?